sevenbamboos/my-blog-origin/source/_drafts/english-phrasal-verbs.md

 Question | Answer
 --- | ---
-The company is not doing well - isn't it time you *_ off* your shares in it? | sell We were talking to Janice when she suddenly *_ off* in the middle of a sentence and ran out of the room | broke I thought it was very rude of him just to *_ off* like that without saying goodbye | slip Would you like me to come and *_ you off* at the station? | see I thought I'd *_ off* fairly soon - I've got to get up early tomorrow, but thank you for a lovely party | head
+The company is not doing well - isn't it time you *_ off* your shares in it? | sell We were talking to Janice when she suddenly *_ off* (stop) in the middle of a sentence and ran out of the room | broke I thought it was very rude of him just to *_ off* like that without saying goodbye | slip Would you like me to come and *_ you off* at the station? | see I thought I'd *_ off* fairly soon - I've got to get up early tomorrow, but thank you for a lovely party | head